Email information is followed by @css.edu unless otherwise noted.

 Sister Beverly Raway, OSB teaches at the undergraduate level in the School of Nursing.
-Her areas of special interest in the classroom include medical surgical nursing, pain management, care of Alzheimer's patients and evidence-based practice in nursing.
-She works with students in their clinical experience on orthopedics, an activity which she finds rewarding and energizing.
+Her areas of special interest in the classroom include medical surgical nursing, pain management, and evidence-based practice in nursing.
+She teaches the skill and simulation course at the junior level and works with students in their clinical experience on orthopedics, an activity which she finds rewarding and energizing.
 Her related research interests include pain management and pressure ulcer prevention.

 Sister Beverly is a professed member of the Benedictine Sisters of St. Scholastica Monastery and a member of the Tanzanian Twinning Committee of the Monastery.
-As an outgrowth of this connection and her commitment to service-learning she coordinates service-learning trips to Tanzania.p> Sister Beverly currently serves as a trustee of the board of directors of the Benedictine Health System and is a member of the Institutional Review Board of Essentia Health.
+As an outgrowth of this connection and her commitment to service-learning she coordinates service-learning trips to Tanzania.

 I am a Certified Nurse Practitioner in Pediatrics with over 15 years of experience working with children, primarily in Pediatric Hematology/Oncology.
 As faculty at CSS I hope to bring my enthusiasm in working with children to the nursing students, teaching them how rewarding, challenging, and exciting the world of pediatrics is!
 I teach in the traditional undergraduate nursing in a variety of settings including classroom, clinicals, and lab.
 Outside of work I love spending time with my family, camping, biking, running, and swimming.